UoB-COMSM0110/2024-group-11/README.md

 | 9                  | 70                 | 87                 | -17        |
 | 10                 | 11                 | 51                 | -40        |

-To perform a significance test for NASA TLX, we used the Wilxocon signed-rank test.
-We analyzed the test results and believed that only a p value of 0.05 was significant.
+We used the Wilcoxon signed-rank test to perform a significance test for the NASA TLX.
+We analyzed the test results and believed only a p-value of 0.05 was significant.
 The following is the detection process:

 Wilcoxon Signed-Rank Test Calculator process
 | Difference | Rank | Signed Rank |